 - Encourage your child’s independence throughout the year.
-Practice separations, such as sleepovers at a friend’s house – this can simulate the camp environment and being away from home.
+Practice separations, such as sleepovers at a friend or relative’s house – this can simulate the camp environment and being away from home.

 - Involve your child in the process of preparing for camp.
 The more that the child owns the experience, the more comfortable the child will feel being at camp (ie let them pick out their luggage, their camp clothes, have them help label things, etc).

 - Discuss what camp will be like before your child leaves.
 Consider role-playing anticipated situations, such as picking out clothes in the morning, asking for help when necessary, or managing the bedtime routine without parent involvement.

 - Send a letter ahead of time to arrive the first day of camp.
 Acknowledge, in a positive way, that you will miss your child.
 For example, you can say “I am going to miss you, but I know that you will have a good time at camp.”

 - Don’t bribe.
 Linking a successful stay at camp to a material object sends the wrong message.
 The reward should be your child’s newfound confidence and independence.

 - Pack a personal item from home, such as a stuffed animal or favorite pillow.

 - Never ever make a pick-up deal.Saying, “If you feel homesick, we’ll come get you” undermines children’s confidence and ensures they’ll be preoccupied with home from the moment they arrive at camp.
 Instead of making a pick-up deal, say, “I’m sure that if you miss home, you and your counselor will be able to work together to help you feel better.
 Camp will be a blast and we will see you on the last day!”

 - Talk candidly with the camp staff to obtain his/her perspective on your child’s adjustment.
 It is critical that your child is getting the same message from you as well as our camp staff in order to help your child navigate homesickness and work through it.